Logo

 Modern Slavery Act 2015

-Modern slavery is the exploitation of another person for commercial or personal gain and includes human trafficking, sexual exploitation, domestic servitude, forced and bonded labour.
-Modern slavery is a serious crime committed globally, and within the UK, where situations of exploitation are seen in those affected not being able to refuse or leave because of threats, violence, coercion, abuse of power or deception.
+Modern slavery constitutes a grave infringement of human rights, encompassing the exploitation of individuals for commercial or personal advantage.
+It encompasses human trafficking, sexual exploitation, domestic servitude, and forced and bonded labour.
+Modern slavery is a serious crime committed globally and within the UK.
+Victims often endure exploitation in forms of threats, violence, coercion, abuse of power, or deceit, rendering them unable to refuse or leave.

 We stand against all forms of slavery and human trafficking and do not tolerate it in any part of our business, making this clear to our suppliers.

-This annual statement is for the calendar year ending 31st December 2022.
+This annual statement is for the calendar year ending 31st December 2023 with links to our previous statements found below:

 Our structure, business, and supply chain

 We are a traditional UK bank for the modern world, which embraces change and aims to build strong relationships through mutual trust, understanding and respect, whether you are an employee, customer, or a business partner.
 We are open and honest in the way we operate, and we work hard to ensure that the products and services we offer evolve to meet the needs of our customers.
-We have offices in Leicester, Bristol and Sheffield and we have a team of over 200 people working hard to deliver on the objectives of our business to ensure its success.
+With offices in Leicester, Bristol, Reading and Sheffield, our dedicated team of over 230 individuals work hard to deliver on the objectives of our business to ensure its success.

-Our annual turnover for year ending December 2022 was £75.97m.
+Our annual turnover for the year ending December 2023 was £116,02m.
 Our income comes from property finance, asset finance, classic car finance and savings accounts.

 Our policies in relation to slavery and human trafficking

-We maintain a zero-tolerance policy in the abuse of power and deception, and whilst the risk of slavery and human trafficking is low within our own business model and wider supply chain, we understand the importance in our commitment to mitigate the risks which still exist and join in the fight against human exploitation, continuing to act ethically and with integrity in all our business relationships.
-Our work on enhancing internal policy continues, with 2022 seeing the creation of:
+We maintain a zero-tolerance policy in relation to modern slavery and human trafficking.
+Whilst we consider the risk of slavery and human trafficking is low within our own business model and wider supply chain, we understand the importance in our commitment to mitigate the risks which still exist and join in the fight against human exploitation, continuing to act ethically and with integrity in all our business relationships.
+Our work on enhancing our approach continues, with 2023 seeing the:

 These improvements help us to ensure effective systems and controls are in place to mitigate risk across our business or within our wider supply chain.